rimelcheikh/RnX-SOTA/README.md

-# RnX - State of the art of explaination methods for neural networks
+# RnX - State of the art of explanation methods for neural networks